timescale/docs/mst/vpc-peering/vpc-peering-azure.md

     ```

     `$aiven_project_vpc_id` is the ID of the TimescaleProject VPC, and can be
-    found using `avn vpc list` in Aiven CLI.
+    found using the `avn vpc list` command.

     The Timescale platform creates a peering from the VNet in the Timescale
     Project VPC to the VNet in your subscription.
 In addition it creates a